SatyamR196/Simons-Game/README.md

 # What is Simon's Game :
-Invention: Simon is an electronic game invented by Ralph H. Baer and Howard J. Morrison in 1978.
+&bull; Invention: Simon is an electronic game invented by Ralph H. Baer and Howard J. Morrison in 1978.
-Gameplay: Players must memorize a sequence of tones and lights displayed on four large buttons.Repeat the sequence correctly to advance.
+&bull; Gameplay: Players must memorize a sequence of tones and lights displayed on four large buttons.Repeat the sequence correctly to advance.
-Challenges: As you progress, the sequences become longer and more complex.
+&bull; Challenges: As you progress, the sequences become longer and more complex.
-Popularity: Simon became a pop culture symbol of the 1970s and 1980s.Launched at Studio 54, it was a top-selling toy during Christmas shopping seasons.
+&bull; Popularity: Simon became a pop culture symbol of the 1970s and 1980s.Launched at Studio 54, it was a top-selling toy during Christmas shopping seasons.
-Legacy: Simon tests memory, concentration, and pattern recognition skills, captivating generations of players. 🎮✨
+&bull; Legacy: Simon tests memory, concentration, and pattern recognition skills, captivating generations of players. 🎮✨
 # Here’s how to play the game :
 &bull; Simon consists of four large light-up buttons: red, green, blue, and orange.<br>
 &bull; The game creates a sequence of tones and lights by illuminating these buttons in a specific order.<br>